evansachie/evansachie/README.md

 - 🎮 I'm a gamer, my favourite game genres are: **fps, mmo-rpg, strategy**

-- 😁✌️ Enthusiastic about UI/UX Design, Game development and ANIME .
+- 😁✌️ Enthusiastic about [UI/UX Design](https://github.com/AWESOME04/UI-UX-Design-Projects) , Game development and ANIME .

 - 👨‍💻 All of my projects are available at [Portfolio](https://github.com/AWESOME04?tab=repositories)